 near the period (i.e., two-hour-length pre- and post-peak intervals), in which the level of household electricity

 consumption changed a lot.
-Using spline regressions inspired by the Diﬀerence-in-Diﬀerences (DID) strategy, I

-estimate not only how electricity savings from the TOU program vary with average daily Heating Degree Days

-(HDDs) but also how the savings alter with the magnitude of price changes in the peak rate period.
-By doing

-so, I identify three building blocks underlying the multi-faceted dynamics of the electricity savings arising from

-the two distinct drivers of household electricity consumption around peak hours (i.e., in and near peak hours):

-the magnitude of price spikes at peak hours, daily HDDs, and the point at which electricity is consumed in time.
+Using the observed household consumption throughout the day and measurements of the daily temperatures in Ireland, I

+estimate (1) the aggregate changes in temperature-control-driven and non-temperature-control-driven consumption caused by the TOU program, (2) how these consumptions changes vary with the average daily outdoor temperature, and (3) how these consumption changes vary with the magnitude of the peak period price change.

-One of the most compelling ﬁndings from my empirical analysis is that in peak hours, the treated households
+One of the most compelling ﬁndings from my empirical analysis is that in peak hours, I find the households’ non-temperature-control-driven consumption was

-were highly responsive to the level of price jumps.
+highly responsive to the magnitude of the peak price change.
 During the peak rate period, the savings from electricity

 consumption for non-temperature-control purposes were directly proportional to the price increases in that